-In addition to a myriad of unforgettable gods, demigods, creatures, and characters, Greek mythology is full of powerful artifacts.
+In addition to a myriad of unforgettable gods, demigods, creatures, and characters, Greek mythology is full of artifacts endowed with supernatural powers.

 These items are immensely varied.
 Some, like the coat of the Nemean Lion, offered its wearer invulnerability, whereas others, like Pandora’s box, spelled misery and doom for mankind.